Karen Bass: Vice presidential and Biden administration speculation

 In July 2020, Bass was discussed as a potential running mate for presumptive Democratic presidential nominee Joe Biden.
 Biden reportedly narrowed the field of possible vice presidential selections to a few women, and Bass "gained real traction in the late stage of the search".
 Politico called Bass "a bridge-building politician who can draw accolades and concessions from both sides of the aisle".

-During this time, a video emerged of Bass speaking at the 2010 opening of a Scientology church in Los Angeles outside her district.
-Bass gave a speech praising the Church of Scientology for fighting against inequality, singling out the words of founder L. Ron Hubbard "that all people of whatever race, color or creed are created with equal rights."
+During this time, a video emerged of Bass speaking at the 2010 opening of a Scientology establishment in Los Angeles outside her district.
+Bass gave a speech praising the Church of Scientology for what she described as fighting against inequality, singling out the words of founder L. Ron Hubbard "that all people of whatever race, color or creed are created with equal rights."
 In 2020, Bass defended her past remarks, tweeting that she had addressed "a group of people with beliefs very different than my own" and "spoke briefly about things I think most of us agree with".
-Additionally, Bass tweeted, in reference to the Church of Scientology, that "[s]ince then, published first-hand accounts in books, interviews and documentaries have exposed this group."
+In addition, Bass tweeted that "[s]ince then, published first-hand accounts in books, interviews and documentaries have exposed [the Church of Scientology]."

+Bass was also criticized for a statement she had made in 2016 on the death of Cuban leader Fidel Castro, which she called a "great loss to the people of Cuba".
+Bass said she had been trying to express her condolences to the Cuban population, but added that "it's certainly something that I would not say again".

 When Biden chose Kamala Harris as his running mate, Bass tweeted, "@KamalaHarris is a great choice for Vice President.
 Her tenacious pursuit of justice and relentless advocacy for the people is what is needed right now."

 In November 2020, Biden considered Bass for Secretary of Housing and Urban Development and Secretary of Health and Human Services.
-Ultimately, Biden nominated California Attorney General Xavier Becerra to the post.
+Ultimately, Biden nominated Ohio Representative Marcia Fudge and California Attorney General Xavier Becerra to the posts, respectively.

 Mayor of Los Angeles

 2022 election

 On September 27, 2021, Bass announced her candidacy for mayor of Los Angeles in the 2022 election.
 Her campaign focused on addressing causes of Los Angeles's homelessness problem and ending homeless encampments around elementary schools and public parks and beaches.
+During her mayoral campaign, Bass said that she supported more housing in Los Angeles, but opposed changing zoning regulations so that denser housing would be allowed in neighborhoods that mandate single-family housing.
+At the time, three-quarters of all residentially zoned land in Los Angeles was exclusively zoned for single-family housing.

-Former mayor Antonio Villaraigosa endorsed Bass.
-Bass was the top vote earner in the June 7 primary and faced Rick Caruso in the November runoff, On November 16, the Associated Press declared her the mayor-elect.
-Caruso spent $100 million of his own money on his campaign.
+Bass was the top vote earner in the June 7 primary and faced Rick Caruso in the November runoff, with the Associated Press declaring her the mayor-elect on November 16.